 - Foot Comfort: Shoes & Pedals

 The cleats on your shoes should be assessed before looking at other aspects of your position.
-This topic is covered on the Foot Comfort: Shoes & Pedals page of this section of the website.
+This topic is covered on the Foot Comfort: Shoes & Pedals page.

 Saddle setback is the horizontal distance that the saddle is behind the bottom bracket or crank axle.
 This can be varied by moving the saddle forwards or backwards in the seatpost clamp.
 If you want more adjustment than is available on the current post then you can change the seatpost to one with a different amount of setback.
 When the cranks are horizontal to the ground, placing the front knee over the pedal spindle is the classic method used to determine the setback for road cycling.
 This norm is reinforced by UCI rules that mandate the minimum setback for professional cyclists, but the topic is strongly debated (e.g., see the article by Keith Bontrager).